-The DSL should take lead responsibility for safeguarding and child protection and ensure that the WH Limited child protection and safeguarding policy is fully implemented.
+The DSL should take lead responsibility for safeguarding and child protection and ensure that the Wargrave House child protection and safeguarding policy is fully implemented.
 The Deputy DSLs are responsible for the day-to-day operational implementation of safeguarding practice.
 This includes:

-- Ensuring all workforce members receive safeguarding training upon commencement of post and annually thereafter. - Receiving information from any of the workforce, students, or any other personnel who have a safeguarding concern and ensure this is recorded accurately. - Providing advice on action to be taken or consulting statutory safeguarding agency (Local Safeguarding Children Board (LSCB), individual social worker) to test any doubts. - Co-ordinating referral to the LSCB and any other bodies as appropriate e.g. Ofsted, Independent Safeguarding Authority (ISA), placing authority. - Collating reports in conjunction with the DSL detailing safeguarding activity, intervention and outcomes. - Raise and monitor safeguarding concerns and actions through the weekly Internal Safeguarding Board meeting as appropriate.
+- Ensuring all workforce members receive safeguarding training upon commencement of post and annually thereafter. - Receiving information from any of the workforce, students, or any other personnel who have a safeguarding concern and ensure this is recorded accurately. - Providing advice on action to be taken or consulting statutory safeguarding agency (Local Safeguarding Children Board (LSCB), individual social worker) to test any doubts. - Co-ordinating referral to the LSCB and any other bodies as appropriate e.g. Ofsted, Independent Safeguarding Authority (ISA), and placing authority. - Collating reports in conjunction with the DSL detailing safeguarding activity, intervention and outcomes.

-The DSL is Rebecca Worsley.
+Raise and monitor safeguarding concerns and actions through the weekly Internal Safeguarding Board meeting as appropriate.

 In the absence of the DSL, child protection matters will be dealt with by the deputy DSLs.

-Role Name Contact Details

-Assistant Head/ Rebecca Worsley 01925 224899

-Designated Safeguarding Lead (DSL) RebeccaWorsley@wargravehouse.com

-Safeguarding and Kirsty Brown 01925 224899 Wellbeing Officer/ Deputy kirstybrown@wargravehouse.com safeguarding lead (DDSL) Head teacher/ Deputy Stuart Jamieson 01925 224899 safeguarding lead (DDSL) stuartjamieson@wargravehouse.com Admissions/ Deputy Natalie Molyneux 01925 224899 safeguarding lead (DDSL) nataliemolyneux@wargravehouse.com Teacher/ Deputy Elaine Green 01925 224899 safeguarding lead (DDSL) elainegreen@wargravehouse.com FLO/ Deputy safeguarding Claire Byrne 01925 224899 lead (DDSL) clairebyrne@wargravehouse.com Safeguarding lead governor Kelly Garth 01925 224899 kellygarth@wargravehouse.com
+Role Assistant Head/Designated Safeguarding lead (DSL) Student wellbeing and Safeguarding Officer/ Deputy safeguarding lead (DDSL) Head teacher/ Deputy safeguarding lead (DDSL) Students Admissions and Safeguarding Officer/ Deputy safeguarding lead (DDSL) Teacher/ Deputy safeguarding lead (DDSL) Family Liaison Officer/ Deputy safeguarding lead (DDSL) Safeguarding lead governor

-Emergency and out of hours contacts if worried about a child.
-St Helens SCB Contact Centre 01744 676600 Katherine Appleton Local Authority Designated Officer (LADO) sthelenslado@sthelens.gov.uk 01744 671262 Merseyside Prevent Team 0151 777 8311 msoc.prevent@merseyside.police.uk Whistleblowing Helpline for Professionals
+Emergency and Out of Hours Contacts if worried about a child.

+St Helens SCB Contact Centre 01744 676600

+Local Authority Designated Officer (LADO) - Katherine Appleton sthelenslado@sthelens.gov.uk

+01744 671262

+Merseyside Prevent Team Msoc.prevent@merseyside.police.uk

+0151 777 8311

+Whistleblowing Helpline for Professionals

-NSPCC Helpline for Professionals 0800 800 5000 help@nspcc.org.uk Maureen Jolley (Independent Person) 07591 177507
+NSPCC Helpline for Professionals help@nspcc.org.uk

+0800 800 5000

-4.2 Chief Executive Officer (CEO)
+Chief Executive Officer (CEO)